Emanuel Schikaneder: Remaining years

-Schikaneder's career continued in the same theater during the years that followed The Magic Flute.
+Schikaneder's career continued in the same theater during the years that followed Die Zauberflöte.
 He continued to write works in which he played the main role and which achieved popular success.
-These included collaborations with other composers of the time: Der Spiegel von Arkadien with Mozart's assistant Franz Xaver Süssmayr, Der Tyroler Wastel with Mozart's posthumous brother-in-law Jakob Haibel, and a Magic Flute sequel called Das Labyrinth, with Peter von Winter.
+These included collaborations with other composers of the time: Der Spiegel von Arkadien with Mozart's assistant Franz Xaver Süssmayr, Der Tyroler Wastel with Mozart's posthumous brother-in-law Jakob Haibel, and a Zauberflöte sequel called Das Labyrinth, with Peter von Winter.
 A big box office draw during this time was a rhymed-verse comedy, Der travestierte Aeneas (The Travesty of Aeneas), a contribution of Giesecke.

 During this period, Schikaneder would several times a year devote the theater to an Academie, or in modern terms, a classical music concert.
 Symphonies of Mozart and Haydn were performed, and a young Beethoven appeared as a piano soloist.

-Schikaneder maintained in the repertory seven Mozart operas: Die Entführung aus dem Serail, Le nozze di Figaro, Der Schauspieldirektor, Don Giovanni, Così fan tutte, La clemenza di Tito, and The Magic Flute.
+Schikaneder maintained in the repertory seven Mozart operas: Die Entführung aus dem Serail, Le nozze di Figaro, Der Schauspieldirektor, Don Giovanni, Così fan tutte, La clemenza di Tito, and Die Zauberflöte.
 The Italian operas were performed in German translation.
 As noted above, Schikaneder also produced La clemenza di Tito as a concert work.

 Although many of the works performed were popular successes, the expenses of Schikaneder's elaborate productions were high, and the company gradually fell into debt.
 In 1798, Schikaneder's landlord learned that the debt had risen to 130,000 florins and canceled Schikaneder's lease.
 Schikaneder persuaded Bartholomäus Zitterbarth, a wealthy merchant, to become his partner and take on the debt.
 As a result, the company was saved.

 Theater an der Wien

 Schikaneder and his new partner Zitterbarth planned together to construct a grand new theater for the company.
 Zitterbarth purchased the land for the new theater on the other side of the Wien River, in another suburb only a few hundred meters away from the Theater auf der Wieden.
 Schikaneder still had in his possession a document from the late Emperor Joseph II permitting him to construct a new theater.
 In 1800, he had an audience with the now-reigning Franz, which resulted in a renewal of the license—over the protests of Peter von Braun, who directed the Burgtheater.
-In retaliation, Braun mounted a new production of The Magic Flute at the Burgtheater, which did not mention Schikaneder as the author.
+In retaliation, Braun mounted a new production of Die Zauberflöte at the Burgtheater, which did not mention Schikaneder as the author.

 Construction of the new theater, which was named the Theater an der Wien, began in April 1800.
 It opened 13 June 1801 with a performance of the opera Alexander, to Schikaneder's own libretto with music by Franz Teyber.
 According to the New Grove, the Theater an der Wien was "the most lavishly equipped and one of the largest theatres of its age".
 There, Schikaneder continued his tradition of expensive and financially risky theatrical spectacle.